drdv/makefile-doc/README.md

 # Awk script for Makefile docs

-The `makefile-doc.awk` is a POSIX-compliant extension of a simple `awk` one-liner I have been using for years (it was based on [this gist](https://gist.github.com/prwhite/8168133)).
+The `makefile-doc.awk` script is a POSIX-compliant extension of a simple `awk` one-liner I have been using for years (it was based on [this gist](https://gist.github.com/prwhite/8168133)).
 I simply needed a bit more functionality and this turned out to be a nice small project with Awk.